CodeCreatePlay360/MassiveDesigner/README.md

 MassiveDesigner is a level design and AI characters authoring tool for Unity engine.

-Some of these tools are completely free and opensource and you can kick start your level design and modify them to your liking however for bigger projects there are advanced tools available through a patreon subscription, the patreon page contains some other goodies such as level design and AI programming tutorials, visit the patreon page here.
+Some of these tools are completely free and opensource and you can kick start your level design and modify them to your liking however for bigger projects there are advanced tools available through a patreon subscription, the patreon page contains some other goodies such as level design and AI programming tutorials, visit the patreon page [Link](https://www.patreon.com/CodeCreatePlay360 "Patreon").

 This repository contains instructions for installing MassiveDesigner as well as documentation for all tools and settings.